datasig-ac-uk/RoughPy/docs/source/user/fundamentals.free_tensors.rst

 Free tensors are

 .. todo::
-    Finish what are free tensors
+    Finish what are free tensors.
+Borrow from notebooks (Check: Handwritten digit classigication: the path signature??)

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 How do free tensors fit into RoughPy